 Use Social Media to Earn More Sign-Ups

-You can use your social media accounts to encourage followers to sign up for your email newsletters.
+You can use your social media accounts to encourage followers to sign up for your email newsletters (Don’t have a newsletter?
+Here are some of the best email marketing services).
 Many of your social media followers may not know about your newsletter, so you should remind them.

 You can always include a sneak peek of your newsletters through your social media accounts.
 Mention some content in your post or share an image of your newsletter.
 This will give your followers an idea of the content you create for email newsletters.